This glossary offers a list of terms and definitions to define a vocabulary for OpenStack-related concepts.

 - Image service (glance)¶

-The OpenStack service that provides services and associated libraries to store, browse, share, distribute and manage bootable disk images, other data closely associated with initializing compute resources, and metadata definitions.
+The OpenStack service that provide services and associated libraries to store, browse, share, distribute and manage bootable disk images, other data closely associated with initializing compute resources, and metadata definitions.

 - image status¶